p3n-c0/sacs-wep/README.md

 It is designed for digital forensic examiners, cybercrime investigators, legal-support personnel, and students who need a structured way to review WhatsApp evidence after lawful extraction.

+Note: SACS WEP is an examiner-support utility.
+It does not acquire evidence, bypass encryption, recover overwritten deleted records, or provide legal conclusions.

 ## Current Version

 v0.7.0